What is Pediatric Cancer Related Distress

 - Your healthcare team wants to know if you and/or your child have distress because we can help manage and reduce your distress.
 This is an integral piece of your overall cancer care.

 - Reducing distress in patients and families coping with cancer is important because it has an impact on patient outcomes, patient-doctor communication, early referrals for services, and the ability to complete the cancer treatment plan.

-- Beginning in 2015, all cancer centers that are accredited by the American College of Surgeons Commission on Cancer, including sites that provide care to children, are required to screen all patients for distress, as well as to offer further assessment, education, support, and referrals for services.
+- All cancer centers that are accredited by the American College of Surgeons Commission on Cancer, including sites that provide care to children, are required to screen all patients for distress, as well as to offer further assessment, education, support, and referrals for services.

 Is it normal to feel some cancer related distress?

 - Yes.
 A cancer diagnosis and associated treatment is a life changing event.
 You may suddenly have to deal with new stressors as a result, such as an inability to work or go to school, juggling treatment and your family’s lives, talking to your family and other children about your child’s diagnosis, fear and worry about the treatment and changes to your child’s body, including hair loss and appetite changes, and concerns about your child’s future.

 - Adjusting to these changes is challenging and can lead to feelings of uncertainty and distress.